Powered by HuraTips.Com

-Sous vide is a consistent-low-temperature cooking method wherein food, either vacuum-sealed in plastic or stored in a glass jar, is placed in a water bath for a long time.
+Sous vide is a consistent low-temperature cooking technique wherein food, either vacuum-sealed in plastic or stored in a glass jar, is placed in a water bath for a long period of time.

-This form of cooking ensures that food (especially proteins like MEAT) are immersed in a stable consistent temperature, and helps to evenly distribute heat to thoroughly cook the food.
-After sous vide-ing, there is usually a process of searing or grilling to add color and texture to the surface of the meat.
+This technique stands out from conventional cooking methods in that this method ensures that food (especially proteins like a piece of meat like a pork chop or strip steak) is immersed in a stable, consistent temperature and helps to distribute heat to cook the food evenly and thoroughly.
+After sous vide-ing, searing or grilling is usually used to add color and texture to the surface of the meat.

 The term sous vide (pronounced SOO-VEED) derives from French for “in vacuum,” which refers to the process of vacuum sealing the bag.
-Sequentially, the bag is then lowered into a tub of hot water, usually a large stock pot or polycarbonate tub.
-And in order to maintain the temperature of the water bath, an immersion circulator machine is needed.
+The vacuum-sealed bag is sequentially lowered into a hot water tub, usually a large stock pot or polycarbonate tub.
+And in order to maintain and control the target temperature of the water bath, an immersion circulator machine is needed.

 By now, you’re probably wondering why anyone would go through the hassle of acquiring a vacuum sealer, a plastic tub, and a high-tech piece of alien equipment.
-Perhaps you’re asking why anyone would be bothered to cook food at low temperatures.
+Perhaps you’re asking why anyone would be bothered with low-temperature cooking.
 Doesn’t that take longer, which is a big turn-off if you’re hungry for dinner?
 Can’t the same results be done with regular stovetop cooking?
 Or a trusty convection oven?

-Well, if you’ve ever wondered how restaurants produce high-quality, consistent, and tender meats, they’re most likely using the sous vide method.
+Well, if you’ve ever wondered how restaurants produce high-quality, consistent, and tender meats, they’re most likely using low-temperature cooking as the sous vide.
 Precise temperature control ensures that the protein you have is rarely overcooked.
 Essentially, the low moisture loss of sous vide cooking creates more tender meat, which cannot be reproduced through other means of cooking.